ruomengh/tdx-amber-idc-preview/README.md

 to generate the td report run the following command tdx@tdx-guest:~$ tdx_tdreport
 ```
-To read about td report please refer to section 4.2 in the following [Whitepaper: Linux* Stacks for Intel® Trust Domain Extension 1.0 v0.10](https://www.intel.com/content/www/us/en/content-details/783067/whitepaper-linux-stacks-for-intel-trust-domain-extension-1-0.html)_
+For more details on TD report please refer to section 4.2 in the [Whitepaper: Linux* Stacks for Intel® Trust Domain Extension 1.0 v0.10](https://www.intel.com/content/www/us/en/content-details/783067/whitepaper-linux-stacks-for-intel-trust-domain-extension-1-0.html)_

-### 1.9 Use Amber client to generate Quote
+### 1.9 Use Amber client to generate quote

 ```